 If you are running an old version of Windows and see a popup about a missing .NET Framework installation, please download and install .NET Framework 4.6.2 from Microsoft.

 IMPORTANT!
 This is not an official release, just a closed-source hobby project.
-I do not have the permission of the rights holders or owners of The Shadow of Yserbius.
+I do not have the permission of the rights holders or owners of The Shadow of Yserbius or Fates of Twinion.

-The CommunityKit Engine took me seven and a half months to develop.
+The CommunityKit Engine took me seven and a half months to develop from start to release.
 Including time spent writing framework code not specific to CommunityKit and time spent deciphering the Yserbius data formats and game mechanics, I estimate that I spent 2,500 hours on this remake.